joaogpd/BME280-MSP430FR59xx/README.md

 This library provides a port of [SparkFun's BME280 Arduino library](https://github.com/sparkfun/SparkFun_BME280_Arduino_Library) for the MSP430FR59xx family of boards.

-Examples will be provided soon, for easy testing and usage of the library.

-Contrary to the original implementation, only the SPI communication is currently supported, through using the [SPI-A3-MSP430FR59xx library](https://github.com/joaogpd/SPI-A3-MSP430FR59xx), by joaogpd.
+Contrary to the original implementation, only the SPI communication is currently supported, by using the [SPI-A3-MSP430FR59xx library](https://github.com/joaogpd/SPI-A3-MSP430FR59xx), by joaogpd.
 An I2C interface may be added at a later date.

 As specified previously, this library requires SPI-A3-MSP430FR59xx to work, available on the link above.